Cycle time

 Fields, filters, data joins, chart requirements, access rules, and reporting narrative for executives.

-Example scorecard gate
+Example eval gate

 Verdify defines gate criteria before the team adds more tools, users, or action authority.